t-aritake/myportfolio/content/authors/admin/_index.md

     url: https://www.ism.ac.jp

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests is statistics and machine learning including sparse modeling, neural networks and domain adaptation.

 # Interests to show in About widget
 interests:
-    - Artificial Intelligence
-    - Machine Learning
-        - Sparse Modeling
+    - Sparse modeling
+    - Neural Networks
     - Domain Adaptation
     - Optimal Transport

 # Education to show in About widget
 education: